Download a pdf: 2023 Amended Bylaws

 Section 2: In the event this Guild should be dissolved, after payment of all outstanding bills, the Executive Board shall have final authority for disposition of its property, funds, and assets.

 The rules contained in the current edition of Robert’s Rules of Order, Newly Revised, shall govern the Guild in all cases to which they are applicable and in which they are not inconsistent with these Bylaws and any special rules of order the Guild may adopt.

 Amendment of Bylaws

-These Bylaws may be amended or revised at any regular meeting of the Guild by a two-thirds vote of the active membership present, provided that the proposed amendments had been read at two General Meetings and publicized prior to voting.
+These Bylaws may be amended or revised at any regular meeting of the Guild by a two-thirds vote of the active membership present, provided that the proposed amendments had been publicized in the newsletter, email, or on the website for two months prior to voting.